Swindon Town F.C.: Swindon Town Women F.C.

-Swindon Town Ladies FC were established on 28 September 1993, after breaking away from the established Swindon Spitfires Women's and Girls' Football Club.
-The current Swindon Town Women Football Club (STWFC) first team play in the FA Women's National League South West Division 1, and reached the third round proper of the FA Women's Cup for the first time in their history during the 2012–13 season where they were narrowly defeated 1–0 in extra time by Gillingham LFC.
-Swindon Town Women currently play their home games at Fairford Town F.C.
-In addition to the senior squad, the club run a Development and U16 team.
-The Development team compete in the South West Regional Women's Football League while the U16s compete in the Wiltshire Women and Girls Football League.
+Swindon Town Ladies FC were established on 28 September 1993, after breaking away from the established Swindon Spitfires Women's and Girls' Football Club, while they rebranded to Swindon Town Women in July 2019.
+The current Swindon Town Women Football Club (STWFC) first team play in the FA Women's National League South West Division 1.
+Swindon Town Women currently play their home games at Foundation Park and the County Ground.
+In April 2023 the club officially came under the main Club umbrella with their first actions to replace the management team of the First and Development sides, while folding their U18s.